How to Install Docker on Ubuntu 22.04 or 20.04

 This command will remove the container with the ID abcdefg.

-When you remove a container, any changes made to the container will be lost.
-If you want to save the changes made to a container as a new image, you can use the docker commit command to create a new image from the container.
+When you remove a container, you lose all changes made to that container.
+To save changes as a new image, use the docker commit command, which creates a new image from the container.

 Committing Changes in a Container to a Docker Image

 When working with Docker containers, changing the container you want to save as a new image is common.
-To commit changes in a container to a Docker image, you can use the docker commit command.
+You can use the docker commit command to commit changes in a container to a Docker image.

 First, start a new container from the base image and make any necessary changes to the container.
 For example, to start a new container from the ubuntu image and open a shell inside the container, you can use the following command: